obspy/obspy/.github/ISSUE_TEMPLATE.md

+**GitHub should mainly be used for bug reports and code developments/discussions.
+For generic questions, please use either the [[obspy-users] mailing list](http://lists.swapbytes.de/mailman/listinfo/obspy-users) or our [gitter chat](https://gitter.im/obspy/obspy).**

+---

 Before submitting an Issue, please review the [Issue Guidelines](https://github.com/obspy/obspy/blob/master/CONTRIBUTING.md#submitting-an-issue).

 * Please check whether the bug was already reported or fixed.